ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 #### Measurable changes

 We track metrics assiduously using tools like VSTS to their full effect.
-As a result, we could compare “before” and “after” measures of productivity to quantity the effects of the transformation. **DougE note: What are the specific metrics you used?
+As a result, we could compare “before” and “after” measures of productivity to quantity the effects of the transformation.

+> **TODO:EDWARD** - **DougE note: What are the specific metrics you used?
 An example would be good here.**

 ## Things that remained unchanged